ming900518/macOS-Virtual-Machine/README.md

 Try removing aux.img in the app's container, restart the app and using "Start Virtual Machine Manually" function in the menu bar before restoring.

-Special thanks to [KhaosT](https://github.com/KhaosT), his code make this possible.
+Special thanks to [KhaosT](https://github.com/KhaosT), his code make this possible, here is the [project](https://github.com/KhaosT/MacVM) made by him, provides better GUI.